-In addition to the actions listed for a yellow alert, local authorities are encouraged to implement the following measures during an amber alert, when H-SWEP will be activated:
+In addition to the actions suggested for a yellow alert, local authorities are encouraged to implement the following measures during an amber alert, when the Hot Weather Emergency Response should be activated.

-Cool spaces:
+Cool spaces

 Ensure that suitable cool spaces are available to people sleeping rough, and people are encouraged to take up this offer (particularly those who are more vulnerable).
 No restrictions should be placed on use of cool spaces (i.e. someone would not need to be eligible for public funds or have connections to the local area).